 But this is an unusual amount of information about young people at early Jamestown.
 The written record rarely mentions children because they had no legal status or power.
 No one even thought to write down which child was the first born in the settlement (the best guess now is that it was Virginia Laydon, daughter of carpenter John Laydon and maid Anne Burras).
 It is modern archaeology that can tell us about the lives of children through the objects left behind.

 Children’s toys were mass-produced in Europe as a secondary business for most manufacturers from the 14th century until the 18th century, when toy-making became a specialty.
-But children’s toys are rarely identified on archaeological sites.
+But children’s toys are rarely found on archaeological sites.
 Many toys were made of wood, which does not survive most soil conditions, and those made of base metal could be recycled into something else.
-The few toys found at Jamestown are the earliest documented from colonial Anglo American sites — such as tiny lead horses with arched necks and tails docked, poised to move into battle.
+The few toys found at Jamestown—such as tiny lead horses with arched necks and tails docked, poised to move into battle—are the earliest documented from colonial Anglo American sites.
 Somewhere along the way, they lost the riders to spur them into action and the legs to run with.
-No longer useful for playtime warfare, the battered ponies were thrown away with such other James Fort trash as food remains, broken pottery, and shattered glassware.
+No longer useful for playtime warfare, the battered ponies were thrown away with food remains, broken pottery, shattered glassware, and other James Fort trash.

 In a cellar the archaeologists found a tiny house one inch tall, with a steeply pitched roof like a Dutch house in the 17th century.
 It may have been a toy windmill.
 The blades, now missing, probably attached through the hole in the roofline, with a rod passed through to the other side of the object.
-By pulling a string wrapped around the rod, you would be able to make the blades spin.
-You could then rewind the string on the rod by turning the blades in the opposite direction and start all over again — a 17th century yo-yo!
+Pulling a string wrapped around the rod would have made the blades spin.
+Turning the blades in the opposite direction would have rewound the string on the rod to start all over again, a little like a 17th-century yo-yo!